Blog

 Why strategy has to come before brand identity

-The most expensive mistake you can make is investing in visuals or copy without first clarifying your foundations—your positioning, your brand personality and your message.
+The most expensive mistake you can make is investing in design or copy before clarifying your foundations—your positioning, brand personality and messaging.

-It’s understandable.
-Design and copy are visible and exciting.
-Strategy is less tangible, takes more time, and costs more.
-So a lot of small brands skip it altogether—or do a watered-down version—and then wonder why the rebrand didn’t change anything.
+I get it.
+Design and copy are tangible and exciting.
+Strategy is more vague, takes longer, and costs more.
+So many small businesses skip it entirely—or do a watered-down version—and wonder later why the branding didn’t catch on.

-In my opinion, strategy should always be the foundation on which everything else is built.
-Without it, you’re guessing what your audience needs to hear, in what tone, where you sit in the market, and what makes you different from other businesses offering the same thing.
+In my opinion, strategy should always be the foundation everything else is built on.
+Without it, you don’t know what your audience needs to hear—or in what tone—where you sit in the market, and what sets you apart from other businesses offering the same thing.

 A solid brand strategy answers questions like: